 Hours: Monday – Thursday 6am-7pm, Friday – Saturday 6am-9pm, Sunday 8am-2pm

 1011 Central Ave.
 Walhalla

 Hours: Monday – Sunday 8am-2pm

 Hours: Mon-Fri 11am-2pm, Mon-Sat 5pm-9pm

 - Sporty’s Bar

 Hours: Monday – Sunday 12pm-2am

 If you feel sick (cough, shortness of breath, fever, or sore throat), do not attend the dig.
-Temperature checks will occur at the start of every day, for all staff and participants.
 Anyone that appears sick will not be allowed to attend.
 We reserve the right to refuse participation, and your ticket will be refunded.

 After your dig is done, if you test positive for COVID-19 – let us know IMMEDIATELY.
 If our staff has been exposed to COVID-19, we need to enter quarantine and inform other diggers.
-If our staff enters quarantine, the digs will be cancelled (and refunded) for at least two weeks following notification.
+If our staff enters quarantine, the digs will be cancelled (and refunded) for at least one week following notification.